marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Thus, with previous fill-action will be the situation that when someone is able to see list of listeners:

-he will get an alert from "phone"-field (and "string" under the "name"-column).
+he will get an alert from "phone"-field (and 'string' under the "name"-column).

 This troublepoint possible to use for any other actions and reasons (with larger impact).